What is Writer's Block?

 Allow yourself the space and freedom to explore different ideas, even if they initially seem flawed or imperfect.
 Sometimes, it’s through embracing these flaws that we stumble upon remarkable breakthroughs.

-6. Find Out When You’re Most Creative
+7. Find Out When You’re Most Creative

-For some people, that will be the first thing in the morning with a cup of coffee.
-For another, it may be the burning of the midnight oil.
+For others, it may be the burning of midnight oil.
 In my case, I am the most productive during afternoon sessions before and after lunch.

-7. Avoid Mindless Distraction
+8. Avoid Mindless Distraction

-The next tip we have to overcome writer’s block is to not fall into the trap of mindless distraction, whatever form that comes in.
+Don’t fall into the trap of mindless distraction, whatever form that comes in.

 A lot of times when we are stressed about completing a task, we distract ourselves by finding something new and exciting to take your mind off the challenge.
 This only makes things worse by pushing the completion of the task back, and filling the time with less productive activities.

-8. Productive Distraction
+9. Productive Distraction

 Hilary Mantel is a two-time Booker Prize-winning author who is known for her historical fiction novels.
 She is also a master of the craft of writing, and she has a lot of wisdom to share with aspiring writers.

 One of Mantel’s most important pieces of advice is to “get away from your desk” when you’re feeling stuck.
 She says that if you’re struggling to write, the best thing to do is to take a break and do something else.
-This could be anything from taking a walk to listening to music to taking a bath.
-The important thing is to get your mind off of writing for a while.

-9. Work on Another Section
+10. Work on Another Section

 This tip may not work in all cases, but sometimes our human brain gets set on tackling tasks in chronological order.
 If one of the tasks in the order is stalling us out, then we don’t proceed.

-If you feel confident tackling your writing out of order, and moving towards a newer exciting section, then this could be the tactic you need to unblock yourself.
+If you feel confident tackling your writing out of order and moving towards a newer, exciting section, then this could be the tactic you need to unblock yourself.

-10. Try Freewriting
+11. Try Freewriting

+Remove the quality filter of what you are writing and just write away.
 This can help get the creative juices flowing and get you excited about the writing.

 During freewriting, your focus is solely on getting your thoughts and ideas down on paper.